St Helens, Merseyside: Parish councils

 St Helens is also served by several parish councils.
 Their activity is much reduced in the modern borough, but are still active in the communities and are recognised by the Borough Council as they may "undertake many duties such as street lighting, managing cemeteries, allotments, commons, village halls, war memorials and markets etc".

-St Helens Council lists the parish councils as:
+St Helens Borough Council lists the parish councils as: